-- 1. Explain the composition of the atmosphere.
-(AS1) - 2.
-Discuss the structure of the atmosphere along with a diagram.
-(AS1) - 3.
-Differentiate weather and climate.
-(AS1) - 4.
-Compare and contrast convectional and orographic rainfall.
-(AS1) - 5.
-Describe the distribution of rainfall across the world.
-(AS1) - 6.
-How do climatic changes influence human life?
-(AS1) - 7.
-Explain relative humidity.
-(AS1) - 8.
-Why does the amount of water vapour decrease rapidly with altitude?
-(AS1) - 9.
+- 1. Explain the composition of the atmosphere. - 2.
+Discuss the structure of the atmosphere along with a diagram. - 3.
+Differentiate weather and climate. - 4.
+Compare and contrast convectional and orographic rainfall. - 5.
+Describe the distribution of rainfall across the world. - 6.
+How do climatic changes influence human life? - 7.
+Explain relative humidity. - 8.
+Why does the amount of water vapour decrease rapidly with altitude? - 9.
 What is coriolis effect?
-Explain its effects.
-(AS1) - 10.
-Identify the location of the given local winds in the world map?
-(AS5) - a) Chinook - b) Loo - c) Simoon - d) Yoma
+Explain its effects. - 10.
+Identify the location of the given local winds in the world map? - a) Chinook - b) Loo - c) Simoon - d) Yoma

 - e) Norwester

 - f) Mistral

 - g) Puna

 - h) Pampero

 - 11. Read the paragraph under the title 'Effects of Planetary Winds' on page 43 and comment on it.
-(AS2)

-- 1. Collect weather information covered by media such as newspapers, TV, Radio etc. to understand weather phenomenon. - 2.
-Collect the newspapers from July to December and note down the news related to extreme rainfall in different parts of country.
+- 1. Collect weather information covered by media such as newspapers, TV, Radio etc. to understand weather phenomenon.